News & Publications

-For media inquiries about MAB’s programs or events, or subjects related to disabilities and the field of human services, including developmental disabilities, brain injury, vocational services, visual impairment, and blindness, please contact:
+For media inquiries about MABVI’s programs or events, or subjects related to disabilities and the field of human services, including developmental disabilities, brain injury, vocational services, visual impairment, and blindness, please contact:

 Paul Twitchell, Director of Communications and Marketing

 Explore our Annual Reports and other publications.
 We are an effective organization with a focus on building innovation and partnership in Massachusetts.